cloudfoundry-attic/cf-abacus/lib/utils/hystrix/README.md

-hystrix
+abacus-hystrix
 ===

-Express middleware that serves a stream of Hystrix stats.
+Express middleware that serves Hystrix perf stats.

-Usage
----

-This module provides an Express middleware that can serve a stream function call stats in the format expected by the Netflix Hystrix dashboard.
+This module provides an Express middleware that serves a stream of function call stats in the format expected by the Netflix Hystrix dashboard.